 At the start of F9, Cipher has eventually been arrested but is clearly not one to let bygones be bygones.
 Worse still, she’s only gone and recruited an assassin by the name of Jakob Toretto (John Cena) to help spring her from prison and get her revenge on Dom.
 And that would be ‘Toretto’ as in Dom’s hitherto never mentioned younger brother!
 Gasp!

-Yes!
-In fact, there are two: the original trailer and a Superbowl trailer.
-Both showcase the film’s cast of old, new and returning characters, some truly breathtaking set-piece stunts, beautiful international locations (including lush Ko Pha-ngan in Thailand and, um, Hatfield), and a couple of truly what-the-fudge moments – Dom’s rope bridge swing in a car, and what looks like a car getting pulled off the road and through a building by a vehicle equipped with powerful electromagnets!
-You can see both trailers right here.
+All showcase the film’s cast of old, new and returning characters, some truly breathtaking set-piece stunts, beautiful international locations (including lush Ko Pha-ngan in Thailand and, um, Hatfield), and some truly what-the-fudge moments – Dom’s rope bridge swing in a car, gobsmacking vehicular mayhem caused by powerful car-mounted electromagnets, and Tej and Roman ‘piloting’ what looks like a space shuttle made out of a Pontiac Fiero.

 When Han Lue’s gorgeous orange and black Mazda MX7 got T-boned at the end of The Fast and the Furious: Tokyo Drift (2006) – ending in what looked like a terminal fireball – there wasn’t a dry eye in the house.